demystifyfp/demystifyfp/content/clojure/marketplace-middleware/creating-cron-jobs-in-clojure.md

 ## Defining Allocate Order Job

-One of the key cron job of the middleware is allocating an order.
-It periodically polls for new orders on a marketplace channel and allocate them in the OMS if any.
+One of the vital cron jobs of the middleware is allocating an order.
+It periodically polls for new orders on a marketplace channel and allocates them in the OMS if any.
 In this blog post, we are going to look at how we processed the new orders from Tata-CliQ.
-As we did it in the last blog post, we are going to use a fake implemention of their new orders API.
+As we did it in the last blog post, we are going to use a fake implementation of their new orders API.

-As all the cron jobs are going to pull the channel and cron configuration information for the job context that we set during during the job creation in the `create-job` function and invoke a function in the channel, let's create a common handle function.
+As all the cron jobs are going to pull the channel and cron configuration information from the job context, which we set during during the job creation in the `create-job` function, and invoke a function in the channel, let's create a standard handle function.

 ```clojure
 ; src/wheel/infra/cron/job/core.clj